Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2021-22 financial year.

 CTP scheme amendments were introduced in 2019 to proactively address the insidious practice of car crash scamming (also known as ‘claim farming’), where people are harassed and pressured into pursuing a CTP claim.
 Two years on, those reforms are continuing to prove effective.

 Car crash scamming complaints from Queensland motorists have continued to trend down from more than 1,300 complaints in 2019, with 295 car crash scams being reported in 2021–22.
 Our team actively investigates these complaints and will prosecute where appropriate.

 In an Australian first, on 19 May 2022 the MAIC commenced prosecution proceedings for various alleged claim farming offences.

 We are committed to preserving the rights of genuinely injured people and the integrity of the Queensland CTP scheme, which is widely regarded as one of the most stable and affordable in the country.

 Possible instances of car crash scamming activity is reported by a variety of stakeholders for MAIC investigation.
 Queenslanders can play their part by hanging up and reporting car crash scammers at maic.qld.gov.au/hangup.

 Preparing for cooperative and automated vehicles

-Cooperative and highly automated vehicles are being trialled for use on Queensland roads.
-We have partnered with the Department of Transport and Main Roads and the Queensland University of Technology, as an active participant in many of these trials.
+Cooperative and highly automated vehicles have been trialled for use on Queensland roads.
+We partnered with the Department of Transport and Main Roads and the Queensland University of Technology to implement and evaluate these cutting-edge technologies.